cythral/lambdajection/README.md

 ### 4.6.
 Initialization Services
 Initialization services can be used to initialize data or perform some task before the lambda is run.
 Initialization services should implement [ILambdaInitializationService](src/Core/ILambdaInitializationService.cs) and be injected into the container as singletons at startup.

 ### 4.7.
+Disposers
+> ℹ Disposers will be fully supported starting in v0.5.0-beta1

+Disposers can be used to run object finalization and mark for garbage collection.
+Lambdajection supports Lambdas that implement either [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable), [IAsyncDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncdisposable) or both.
+If you implement both, DisposeAsync will be preferred.

+### 4.8.
 Handler Scheme

 When configuring your lambda on AWS, the method name you'll want to use will be `Run` (NOT `Handle`).
-For context, `Run` is a static method is generated on your class during compilation that takes care of setting up the IoC container (if it hasn't been already).
+For context, `Run` is a static method generated on your class during compilation.
+It takes care of setting up the IoC container, if it hasn't been setup already.

 So, going off the example above, the handler scheme would look like this: